SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 Further analysis showed that ...
 Further statistical tests revealed ...

-## Reporting Results
+## Statements of negative result

-> Statements of negative result
+↑ Reporting Results

 There was no increase of X associated with ....
 There were no significant differences between ...